Finance industry tears into Britain's Brexit trading plans

 The City of London and TheCityUK have been lobbying the government for months to back their mutual recognition plan even though EU officials dismissed it because it offers the benefits of the single market without obligations or costs.

-Only last month Treasury officials told senior financial sector executives that the government was planning to back their long favoured plan for mutual recognition.
+Only last month Treasury officials told senior financial sector executives that the government was planning to back their long favoured plan.

-The Treasury said it wants a close future relationship in financial services with the EU.

-“This proposal is the best option for getting a good deal for the City.
-It preserves the mutual benefits of integrated markets, protects financial stability, and preserves the City’s global reach,” the Treasury said in a statement.
+The Treasury said: “This proposal is the best option for getting a good deal for the City.
+It preserves the mutual benefits of integrated markets, protects financial stability, and preserves the City’s global reach.”

-Britain has already rejected the current EU equivalence regime because Brussels alone decides who gets access.

 Lorraine Johnston, a lawyer at law firm Ashurst, said Britain was proposing a form of equivalence which gives it what looks like a seat at the European regulatory table, even if they cannot order from the menu.